Jean Jacques Étienne Lucas: Battle of the Basque Roads

-In 1809, he was in command of Régulus, a Téméraire-class 74-gun ship of the line part of admiral Zacharie Allemand's squadron.
-The French squadron was at first blockaded, and then attacked on 11 April 1809 by a British fleet, near Île-d'Aix, in what would become known as the Battle of the Basque Roads.
+In 1809, he was in command of Régulus, a Téméraire-class 74-gun ship of the line which was part of Zacharie Allemand's squadron.
+The squadron was at first blockaded, and then attacked on 11 April 1809 by a British fleet, near Île-d'Aix, in what would become known as the Battle of the Basque Roads.

-After breaching the boom that defended the anchored French fleet, the British sent in fireships, Régulus being the first to be hit.
-The French ship cut its anchor cables and managed to escape from one of the fireships, after a half-hour struggle.
-Régulus ran aground and it was in danger of capsizing.
-Trying to save his ship, Lucas had to throw overboard most of his cannons, keeping only 16 of them, together with ammunition and supplies for one month.
-He managed to refloat his ship, but it ran aground a second time, on the shoals of Les Palles.
-On 13 April, several smaller British ships tried to destroy the grounded French vessel, as they had done to several others, but after a six-hour fight Lucas repelled them.
-On 20 April, the British tried again, only to be repulsed a second time.
-During the next fight, on 24 April, not being able to bear his guns on the enemy because of Régulus ' list, Lucas cut new portholes in the hull for six of his cannons and managed to drive away the British vessels after an 8½ hours fight.
+After breaching the boom that defended the anchored French fleet, the British sent in fire ships, with Régulus being the first to be attacked.
+The ship's crew cut her anchor cables and managed to escape from one of the fire ships after a half-hour struggle.
+Régulus ran aground and was in danger of capsizing; trying to save his ship, Lucas threw overboard most of her cannons, keeping only 16 of them together with ammunition and supplies for one month.
+He managed to refloat Régulus, but she ran aground a second time on the shoals of Les Palles.

-After being grounded for two weeks, repelling four attacks, being bombarded and firing almost 1,400 cannon shots, Régulus was in a bad shape, but on the night of 25 April the British retreated after having destroyed four ships of the line, one frigate and severely damaged the other French ships.
+On 13 April, several British ships attempted to destroy the grounded Régulus as they had done to several other French warships, but after a six-hour fight the attackers withdrew.
+Seven days later, Régulus was attacked by the bomb vessel HMS Thunder, but the attacking ship's gun split almost immediately after opening fire and was forced to withdraw.
+On 24 April, Lucas ordered six new portholes to be cut in Régulus's hull as she had listed too far for her existing portholes to be able to engage enemy targets.
+This allowed for him to defend Régulus for a third time from a British attack, which lasted for 8½ hours.

-Four days later, on 29 April, Lucas managed to patch and refloat his ship, which entered Rochefort to the cheers of the population.
+After being grounded for two weeks, defending against four attacks, firing almost 1,400 cannon shots, Régulus was in a bad shape, but on the night of 25 April the British withdrew after having destroyed four French ships of the line, one frigate and severely damaged all the other French ships.
+Four days later, on 29 April, Lucas managed to patch and refloat his ship, which entered Rochefort to the cheers of the local population.

 Later life and death

 During the Hundred Days, Lucas sided with Napoleon.
-After the second Restoration of the Bourbons, Lucas retired from the Navy, in 1816, and died on 6 November 1819, in Brest.
+After the second Bourbon Restoration in France, Lucas retired from the Navy in 1816, and died on 6 November 1819 in Brest, France.